Alfresco/docs-alfresco/microsoft-outlook/latest/install/index.md

 You can automate the Alfresco Outlook Client installation by using the `msiexec` command.

-You might need local administrator rights to install .NET 4.5 and Microsoft VS Tools for Office Runtime.
+You might need local administrator rights to install .NET and Microsoft VS Tools for Office Runtime.
 Ensure you have already installed the required AMP files in your Alfresco instance ([see Install Outlook Integration AMPs](#install-amps)).

->**Note:** If you plan to use SAML Module for Alfresco Content Services authentication, ensure you have already installed and configured the Alfresco SAML module.
-See [Install with zip]({% link saml-module/latest/install/index.md %}) and [Configure SAML SSO]({% link saml-module/latest/config/index.md %}) for more information.

-1. Extract the contents of the `alfresco-outlook-client-2.9.x.zip` file using a standard unzip tool.
+1. Extract the contents of the `alfresco-outlook-client-2.10.x.zip` file using a standard unzip tool.

-2. Locate `x64/AlfrescoOutlookClient_x64_2.9.x.msi` or `x86/AlfrescoOutlookClient_x86_2.9.x.msi`, depending on whether you are running a 64-bit or 32-bit version of Windows.
+2. Locate `x64/AlfrescoOutlookClient_x64_2.10.x.msi` or `x86/AlfrescoOutlookClient_x86_2.10.x.msi`, depending on whether you are running a 64-bit or 32-bit version of Windows.

 3. From a command line, navigate to the `x64` or `x86` directory, and run the `msiexec` command.
 For example:

+    For an interactive installation:

     ```bash
-    msiexec /i AlfrescoOutlookClient_x86_2.9.x.msi HOST=127.0.0.1:8080 AUTH=basic
+    msiexec /i AlfrescoOutlookClient_x86_2.10.x.msi HOST=127.0.0.1:8080 AUTH=basic
     ```

-    for an interactive installation:
+    For a non-interactive installation:

     ```bash
-    msiexec /i AlfrescoOutlookClient_x86_2.9.x.msi HOST=127.0.0.1:8080 AUTH=basic /quiet
+    msiexec /i AlfrescoOutlookClient_x86_2.10.x.msi HOST=127.0.0.1:8080 AUTH=basic /quiet
     ```

-    for an installation with no interaction, or:
+    For a non-interactive installation with OpenId Connect enabled:

     ```bash
-    msiexec /i AlfrescoOutlookClient_x86_2.9.x.msi HOST=127.0.0.1:8080 AUTH=saml /quiet
+    msiexec /i AlfrescoOutlookClient_x86_2.10.x.msi HOST=127.0.0.1:8080 AUTH=oidc /quiet
     ```

-    for a non-interactive installation with SAML authentication enabled.

     >**Note:** Microsoft Office Primary Interop Assemblies are also installed, if they do not already exist in your version of Microsoft Office.